 As the disease progresses, symptoms often spread to the wrists, knees, ankles, elbows, hips and shoulders.
 In most cases, symptoms occur in the same joints on both sides of your body.

-Rheumatoid arthritis in PCOS can be difficult to diagnose in its early stages because the early signs and symptoms mimic those of many other diseases.
+STRUGGLING WITH JOINT PAIN IN PCOS: Rheumatoid arthritis in PCOS can be difficult to diagnose in its early stages because the early signs and symptoms mimic those of many other diseases.
 There is no one blood test or physical finding to confirm the diagnosis.

 During the physical exam, the doctor will check the joints for swelling, redness and warmth.
 Doctor may also check the reflexes and muscle strength.